Linaro/website/_posts/events/2023-06-26-upstream-kernel-development-delivered-by-linaro.md

 Sessions will be two and a half hours long.

+**Please note this training is only available to Google employees.**

 ## Part I: Mechanics

 * What is Upstreaming?
 * How the Linux project is organised
 * How to Upstream?\
         ○ Patch Preparation\